pablisch/traversy-react-front-to-back-feedback-app/README.md

 1. Clone the repository to your local machine.
 2. `npm install` to install the dependencies.
+3. `npm run server` to start the 'json server' backend server, [http://localhost:5000](http://localhost:5000)
-3. `npm start` to start the development server.
+4. `npm start` to start the development server.

+**Note:** There is a script to start both the backend and frontend servers at the same time. `npm run dev` will start both servers.

-The development server will run on [http://localhost:3000](http://localhost:3000) if it is available.
+The development frontend app will run on [http://localhost:3000](http://localhost:3000) if it is available.

 #### To run in production mode:

 1. Clone the repository to your local machine.
 2. `npm install` to install the dependencies.
+3. `npm run server` to start the 'json server' backend server, [http://localhost:5000](http://localhost:5000)
-3. `npm run build` to build the project.
+4. `npm run build` to build the project.
-4. `npm install -g serve` to install the serve package.
+5. `npm install -g serve` to install the serve package.
-5. `cd build` to change into the build directory.
+6. `cd build` to change into the build directory.
-6. `serve -s .` to serve the build directory.
+7. `serve -s .` to serve the build directory.

-The development server will run on [http://localhost:3000](http://localhost:3000).
+The production frontend app will run on [http://localhost:3000](http://localhost:3000).

+**Note:** There is a deployed version of the frontend app on [Netlify](https://www.netlify.com/).
+The deployed version of the app can be found at [https://feedback-app-frontend.netlify.app/](https://feedback-app-frontend.netlify.app/).

 ## Project Design